 Public Release of Student Information

 - Responsibility for releasing student information (e.g., transcripts, grade reports, letters of standing) to members of the public is restricted to the Registrar and the Associate Provost, Graduate Studies, or their delegates.

 - “Members of the public” means any person or agency other than the student and the University employees, other universities, government agencies, and prospective co-op employers, as described above, with a legitimate need to access student information.
 Members of the public include a student’s parents, spouse, other relatives, employers, landlords, as well as any other agencies, associations, or educational institutions, and their representatives.

 - Provided the identity of individual students is protected, an instructor may convey information about student academic performance (e.g., grades on assignments, mid-term or final examinations) by posting results in a public place such as an office door, bulletin board or course website.
 Final examination and final course grades shall not be posted before the final examination period ends.

-- A student’s Faculty or College of enrolment, programs of study, sessions in which the student is or has been registered, awards based on academic merit, degrees received and dates of convocation (are released by staff in the Registrar's Office or the Graduate Studies Office) upon request, to authenticate a student’s current or past status at the University.
+- A student’s Faculty or College of enrolment, programs of study, sessions in which the student is or has been registered, awards based on academic merit, degrees received and dates of convocation (are released by staff in the Registrar's Office or the Graduate Studies and Postdoctoral Affairs Office) upon request, to authenticate a student’s current or past status at the University.
 Any decision to restrict access to this information is done on a case by case basis by the Registrar or Associate Provost, Graduate Studies (or their delegates).